-The Data Mesh Client Application resources are contained into a single resource group, separated from the Sidra Core and DSU resource groups.
-The services included in the ARM template for this Client Application contain the following pieces:
+The Data Mesh Data Product resources are contained into a single resource group, separated from the Sidra Service and DSU resource groups.
+The services included in the ARM template for this Data Product contain the following pieces:

-- Storage account for raw data: used for storing the copy of the data that is extracted from the DSU, and for which the Client Application has access.
+- Storage account for raw data: used for storing the copy of the data that is extracted from the DSU, and for which the Data Product has access.

 - Data Factory: used for data orchestration pipelines to bring the data from the DSU.

-- Elastic Pool: used for sharing resources between the client app’s databases:
+- Elastic Pool: used for sharing resources between the Data Product’s databases:

-- Sidra Database: used for keeping a synchronized copy of the Assets metadata between Sidra Core and Data Labs.
+- Sidra Database: used for keeping a synchronized copy of the Assets metadata between Sidra Service and Data Labs.